SaladTechnologies/comfyui-dynamic/README.md

 # comfyui-dynamic
-A ComfyUI container wrapped in an entrypoint script that allows preloading of models via environment variables
+A ComfyUI container wrapped in an entrypoint script that allows preloading of models via environment variables.
+We are using https://github.com/ai-dock/comfyui/ as the base image.

 ## API